Skip to Main Content

 MDE COVID-19 Update

-providing a grace period for any state licenses, permits and/or registrations that may be expiring or up for renewal during the state of emergency.
+As part of the state’s strong response to COVID-19, Governor Hogan issued an executive order providing a grace period for any state licenses, permits and/or registrations that may be expiring or up for renewal during the state of emergency.
 Renewal deadlines will be extended up to 30 days after the state of emergency is lifted.
-More information will be provided later by your MDE program contacts.
+More information is available from your MDE program contacts.

-This is a rapidly evolving situation, and the department will continue working hard to maintain normal operations as much as possible.
-Any questions regarding specific programs or services provided by MDE should be sent to
+This is a rapidly evolving situation, and the department will continue to maintain normal operations as much as possible.
+Information and updates on meetings will be posted on the department’s website and social media accounts (

 For more information on the statewide response to COVID-19, please visit

 Frequently Asked Questions

 Q. Will the Maryland Department of the Environment continue to enforce environmental laws during the COVID-19 pandemic?

 From Secretary Ben Grumbles: "Yes, Marylanders can rely on MDE to continue to demand clean air, land, and water, which are all essential in restoring the Chesapeake Bay, combating climate change, and reducing childhood lead poisoning.
 Due to the additional demands of responding to the current crisis, the department understands there may be a need to exercise some discretion and flexibility in enforcement of environmental regulations during the state of emergency, but this will only be done on a limited, case-by-case basis.
 All regulated entities must make every effort to comply with their environmental obligations and responsibilities, take steps to minimize the effects of any noncompliance and act to return from noncompliance as quickly as possible once the emergency ends.
 These obligations include monitoring and reporting requirements, which are integral to public health and environmental protection.
 Strong and transparent communications among MDE, regulated entities, and the public are essential to protect human health and the environment.
 Devon Dodson, Senior Policy Advisor, Office of the Secretary, is available at